Shuffle algebras for quivers and wheel conditions: -theoretic Hall algebras of (doubled) quivers

 \begin{theorem} We have $\oCS = \CS$. \\

 \end{theorem}

 \begin{remark}

 Our main motivation for Theorem \ref{thm:main} is Proposition 1.14 of \cite{SV}, which pertains to the situation when $Q$ is the quiver with one vertex and $g$ loops.
-In this case, if we let $\oCS_n = \CS_n \cap \oCS$, then \loccit showed that:
+In this case, if we let $\oCS_n = \CS_n \cap \oCS$ for any $n \in \BN$, then \loccit showed that:

-In other words, the spherical subalgebra is sandwiched between the shuffle algebra (which is defined via wheel conditions) and a certain principal ideal within.
+In other words, the spherical subalgebra $\oCS$ is sandwiched between the shuffle algebra $\CS$ (which is defined via wheel conditions) and a certain principal ideal within.
 Theorem \ref{thm:main} shows that one half of this sandwich is an equality. \\

 \end{remark}

 As a consequence of Theorem \ref{thm:main}, we conclude that the map: